insure logo

 Also, look around at renewal time to see if other insurers offer better discounts and can beat your insurer’s rate quote.

 If you don’t mind your car insurance company monitoring your driving, look into usage-based programs and give one a test drive.
-Most of these programs let you back out if you find your driving style doesn’t get you discounts.
+Most of these programs let you back out if your driving style doesn’t get you discounts.

-Top takeaways:
+Top takeaways

-• If you drive fewer miles per year you pose less risk to your insurer and so will pay less.
+• If you drive fewer miles per year, you pose less risk to your insurer and so will pay less.

-• Ask for a low mileage discount and adjust your annual mileage with your insurer if you recently started driving less.
+• Ask for a low-mileage discount and adjust your annual mileage with your insurer if you recently started driving less.

 Frequently asked questions